 Through CCS, individuals have access to a wide range of psychosocial rehabilitation services that are flexible, individualized, and centered around what matters most to them.

-At New Growth, we believe that growth takes root when people are met with compassion, consistency, and support that truly fits their needs.
-Under the CCS service array, New Growth offers:
+Grounded in a belief that growth takes root when people are met with compassion, consistency, and support that truly fits their needs, True Growth offers the following services under the CCS Service Array:

 Individual Therapy (Psychotherapy)

-Whether you’re navigating a specific struggle or just feel stuck, therapy at New Growth offers a grounded place to reconnect with yourself, rewrite old stories, and grow in the direction that feels most authentic to you.
+Jillian is a Certified Advanced Grief Counseling Specialist, allowing her to provide unique grief therapy to individuals experiencing the complexities that often walk alongside grief and bereavement.
+Whether you’re navigating a specific struggle or just feel stuck, therapy at True Growth offers a grounded place to reconnect with yourself, rewrite old stories, and grow in the direction that feels most authentic to you.

 Individual Skill Development & Enhancement